Kazimierz Szempliński

 Kazimierz Włodzimierz Szempliński (7 January 1899 – 12 February 1971) was a Polish fencer.
 He competed in the team épée event at the 1936 Summer Olympics.

 From November 1919 he was a member of Polish Armed Forces.
 Szempliński fought in the Polish-Soviet War and then in the September Campaign of World War II.
+During the latter, he served in the Łódź Army and fought at Sieradz and Warsaw.
+Afterwards, he was held by the Germans in the Oflag II-C prisoner-of-war camp.